payloadcms/plugin-cloud-storage/README.md

 // Now you can pass this adapter to the plugin
 ```

+Inside the ImageKit Dashboard Settings, you have to make sure that the setting "Media Library > Ensure unique image names during upload" is disabled

 ### Payload Access Control

 Payload ships with access control that runs _even on statically served files_.
 The same `read` access control property on your `upload`-enabled collections is used, and it allows you to restrict who can request your uploaded files.